 Graduate and professional students have higher debt burdens, on average, than undergraduates since they often carry debt from their undergraduate studies into their graduate studies.
 They are also typically older than undergraduate students and no longer have parental support; and instead may have families of their own to support.
 Despite these challenges, graduate and professional student debt has been paid little attention in the conversation about national student loan debt, and recent political efforts continue to strip away loan options for graduate and professional students, which increases their debt levels.

 For the first time in history, graduates are charged a higher rate than undergraduates for unsubsidized Stafford loans and since 2012 have been ineligible for subsidized Stafford loans.
 Such Congressional measures threaten to widen the already large debt load difference between Master’s ($57K), Doctoral ($75K), and Professional ($146K) students and undergrads ($29K).
-And the recently proposed GOP Tax Reform Act of 2014 includes many provisions that directly affect graduate and professional students and the debt they will carry because it will

 The National Association of Graduate-Professional Students (NAGPS) and its members launched the Grads Have Debt 2 campaign last summer in response to recent legislation that increases the financial burdens on students pursuing post-baccalaureate degrees.
 The April 9th National Call-In event continues a series of local, regional and national events.
 During a similar event this past December, students Texas Tech University and across the country made over 860 phone calls and contacted roughly 1/3 of Congress, urging legislators to act on postgraduate student loan inequity.